mirage/ocaml-solo5/README.md

 ## Supported compiler versions

-Tested against OCaml 5.0.
-Other versions may require changing `configure.sh`.
+Tested against OCaml 5.2.1.
+Other versions would require specific patches (see the `patches` directory).

 ## Porting to a different (uni)kernel base layer